Monsanto faces thousands of Roundup-cancer lawsuits after $2 billion verdict

 But Wisner and his legal team said they aren’t trying to roil an already beleaguered industry.
 The goal isn’t to take the product off the shelves, Wisner explained, but to ensure that they pay for misleading consumers.

-“We’re not suing them for the fact that their product causes cancer, we’re suing them because they didn’t tell people that it causes cancer,” Wisner said.
+“We’re not suing them for the fact that their product causes cancer," Wisner said.
+"We’re suing them because they didn’t tell people that it causes cancer."

 Barton said that’s what he wants most of all to come out of his case: that the company takes responsibility for their product.